Fees and Waivers

-(3) Burden of proof.
-The burden shall be on the requester to present evidence or information in support of a request for a waiver or reduction of fees.
+(3) The requester has the burden to present evidence or information in support of a request for a waiver or reduction of fees.

-(4) Determination by secretary.
-The secretary shall make a determination on the request for a waiver or reduction of fees and shall notify the requester accordingly.
-A denial may be appealed to the Committee in accordance with § 271.6(h).
+(4) The Committee shall notify the requester of its determination on the request for a waiver or reduction of fees.
+The requester may appeal a denial in accordance with § 271.14(a).

-(1) If the Committee fails to comply with the time limits specified in the FOIA in which to respond to a request, the Committee will not charge search fees, or, in the case of requests from requesters described in paragraph (c)(2) of this section, will not charge duplication fees, except as permit-ted under subparagraphs (2)–(4) of this paragraph (i).
+(1) If the Committee fails to comply with the FOIA's time limits in which to respond to a request, the Committee may not charge search fees, or, in the instances of requests from requesters described in paragraphs (d)(2) through (4) of this section, will not charge duplication fees, except as permitted under paragraphs (h)(2) through (4) of this section.

 (3) If the Committee has determined that unusual circumstances exist, as described in 5 U.S.C.
-552(a)(6)(B), and more than 5,000 pages are necessary to respond to the request, the Committee may charge search fees, or, in the case of requesters described in paragraph (c)(2) of this section, may charge duplication fees, if the Committee has:
+552(a)(6)(B), and more than 5,000 pages are necessary to respond to the request, the Committee may charge search fees, or, in the case of requesters described in paragraphs (d)(2) through (4) of this section, may charge duplication fees, if the Committee has: